I can not do anything really good!

 Stupid is only when we mess things up.
 Many people describe themselves as realists, while they tell me that they can do nothing really good.
 A negative self-image is above all a matter of the exercise!

 I'd rather make myself small before anyone else does

 Why do we give ourselves so much trouble to build up a gloomy picture of our abilities and hold on to it?
 The price we pay for it - often an intimate relationship with a dead horse - is not exactly small.

-But we never develop a behavior or an attitude without promising ourselves - mostly unconsciously - an advantage.
-And this is often in protecting us from attacks by others, according to the principle: "I prefer to make myself small before someone else does it."
+However, we never develop a behavior or an attitude without promising an advantage - mostly unconsciously.
+And that is very often to protect us from attacks by others according to the principle: "I would rather make myself small before someone else does it."

 The unrecognized high stacker?